All cheap isn't created equal

 Grabby Gregs and tall tales

 Management humility and honesty may not assure you a winning stock, but rapacious or dishonest management (and let's face it, those last two often go hand in hand) will nearly always cost you.
 Smart and motivated + greedy and unscrupulous = major troubles.
-I refer you to the scandals at Enron, WorldCon (oops, I meant WorldCom), Healthsouth, Tyco
+I refer you to the textbook scandals at Enron, WorldCon (oops, I meant WorldCom), HealthSouth, Computer Associates

 Greedy management is a no-go.
 Always.

-You need to try and predict the pilfering, and your best indicator is the proxy statement, the DEF 14A.
+You need to try to predict the pilfering, and your best indicator is the proxy statement, the DEF 14A.
 Take a hard look at management's pay and related-party transactions.
-Guaranteed bonuses, excessive option and warrant grants (especially those made below the stock's fair price), contracts with outside consulting agencies or real-estate firms that just happen to be owned by management; these are common ways to spot the Grabby Gregs before they get their paws on your dough.
+Guaranteed bonuses, excessive option and warrant grants (especially those made below the stock's fair price), contracts with outside consulting agencies or real estate firms that just happen to be owned by management -- these are common ways to spot the Grabby Gregs before they get their paws on your dough.

 Running on fumes